NCI-COG Pediatric MATCH Precision Medicine Clinical Trial

-NCI-COG Pediatric MATCH is a nationwide cancer treatment clinical trial for children and adolescents, from 1 to 21 years of age, that is testing the use of precision medicine for pediatric cancers.
-In this trial, patients with solid tumors that are not responding to treatment are assigned to an experimental treatment based on the genetic changes found in their tumors rather than on their type of cancer or cancer site.
+NCI-COG Pediatric MATCH is an international cancer treatment clinical trial for children, teens, and young adults, aged 1 to 21 years, that is testing the use of precision medicine for childhood cancers.
+In this trial, young people with solid tumors that are not responding to treatment are assigned to an experimental treatment based on the genetic changes found in their tumors rather than on their type of cancer or cancer site.
 The genetic changes are found through genomic sequencing, which is a laboratory method used to determine the genetic makeup of cancer cells.

-This trial is for pediatric patients with advanced solid tumors—including non-Hodgkin lymphomas, brain tumors, and histiocytoses—whose cancer has gotten worse while on treatment or has come back after treatment.
+Pediatric MATCH is for young people with advanced solid tumors—including non-Hodgkin lymphomas, brain tumors, and histiocytoses—whose cancer has gotten worse while on treatment or has come back after treatment.

-Pediatric MATCH is taking place at around 200 children’s hospitals, university medical centers, and cancer centers across the United States that are part of the Children’s Oncology Group (COG).
+Pediatric MATCH is taking place at about 200 children’s hospitals, university medical centers, and cancer centers in the United States, Australia, New Zealand, and Canada that are part of the Children’s Oncology Group (COG).
+For your child to take part in the study, their oncologist must be at one of the study sites.
 To find a site, visit the Children’s Oncology Group institution locator page.

 Goals of Pediatric MATCH

-The trial seeks to find out whether it is effective to treat cancer in children and adolescents by targeting certain genetic changes in their tumors with specific targeted drugs, no matter the type of cancer or cancer site.
-Tumors will be tested for changes in more than 160 genes related to cancer.
+Pediatric MATCH researchers want to find out whether it is effective to treat cancer in children, teens, and young adults by targeting certain genetic changes in their tumors with specific targeted drugs, no matter the type of cancer or cancer site.

-Pediatric MATCH will also help doctors and researchers learn more about how often children with cancer have genetic changes that can be targeted by certain drugs.
-It will also help them learn more about the genetic changes in pediatric cancers that get worse or come back after standard treatment, informing future research to develop better treatments for these patients.
+The study will also help doctors and researchers learn more about how often children with cancer have genetic changes that can be targeted by certain drugs.
+It will also help them learn more about the genetic changes in childhood cancers that get worse or come back after standard treatment, informing future research to develop better treatments for young people with cancer.

-Each treatment arm in this study is testing a different drug, which have all been donated by pharmaceutical companies that have partnered with NCI.
-All the drugs are experimental in children and adolescents but have been tested in or in some cases approved for adults and have shown activity against tumors with specific genetic changes.
-The following chart lists the open treatment arms, the genes that are being targeted, and the experimental drugs.
-As the trial continues, new treatment arms will open as drugs become available and others will close as they reach enrollment.
+Every young person enrolled in Pediatric MATCH is assigned to a treatment arm based on the genetic changes in their tumor.
+Each treatment arm in this study is testing a different drug, which have all been donated by drug companies that have partnered with NCI.
+All the drugs are experimental for childhood cancers but have been tested in or approved for adults.
+These drugs have shown activity against tumors with certain genetic changes.
+The following chart lists the treatment arms, the genes that are being targeted, and the experimental drugs.

-Unless informed that certain tests are being done at no charge, patients’ families or their health insurance plans will need to cover all other costs, including the cost of tests, procedures, or medicines to manage any side effects of the treatment.
+Unless informed that certain tests are being done at no charge, you or your health insurance plan will need to cover all other costs, including the cost of tests, procedures, or medicines to manage any side effects of the treatment.
 Patients will not be paid to take part in this study.

-Parents of patients who enroll on the screening step, but whose tumors do not have a genetic change that can be targeted by a drug in the study, should talk with their pediatric oncologist about other clinical trials that may be an option.
+If your child is not eligible for Pediatric MATCH, you can talk with their oncologist about other clinical trials that may be an option.
 If you want to search for trials on your own, visit NCI’s clinical trials search page.
-If you would like help with your search, contact NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) and NCI’s cancer information specialists can assist you in English and Spanish or via NCI's LiveHelp service.
+If you would like help with your search, NCI’s cancer information specialists can assist you in English and Spanish.
+You can contact NCI's Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) and or via NCI's LiveHelp service.

-The study was developed and will be led jointly by the NCI, part of the National Institutes of Health, and the Children’s Oncology Group, part of the NCI-sponsored National Clinical Trials Network.
+The study was developed and is led jointly by the NCI and the Children’s Oncology Group, part of the NCI-sponsored National Clinical Trials Network.